Browsing 130 - 140 results of 349 programs for category - Science in Action

+To understand how Earth’s climate system has changed over time, scientists need to find, develop and use natural recorders of temperature and precipitation.
+One natural thermometer comes in the form of alkenones: trans-fats produced by certain algae.
 Meet Dr. Ethan Brodsky from the U. of Wisconsin, who advised a group of undergraduate students in the design and build of an electric snowmobile.
 Video produced by Ice Stories correspondent Zoe Courville.
 For two days Summit Camp, Greenland experienced strong winds and blowing snow, making work, and even walking around camp, difficult.
 Dr. Bart Kempenaers, a behavioral ecologist from the Max Planck Institiute of Ornithology in Seewiesen, Germany, and his team fashion fake Sandpiper eggs, swap them for the real ones in the nest and incubate them in their lab at BASC’s (Barrow Arctic Science Consortium) new research facility.
 Once the hatchlings emerge, they take samples from them to determine factors such as paternity.
 The chicks are then returned to the nest, without the mother batting a feather.
 What does a ringed seal’s breathing hole look like and how do you find one on a vast sheet of sea ice?
 Dr. Brendan Kelly uses the canine skills of Cooper, a Black Labrador he trained to chase the scent of ringed seals and point to their holes.
 Passionate about wildlife and climate change, Melanie Duchin has loaned her dog to work with Brendan for the past 5 years.
 Watch Dr. Brendan Kelly, Micaela Ponce, Kevin Bakker and Dan Carlson as they measure and tag a female ringed seal on the frozen Chukchi Sea.
 Follow them as they return the seal by snowmobile to her breathing hole in the Elson Lagoon - and get a little seal slap in the process.
 In today's program Dr. Bart Kempenaers, a behavioral ecologist from the Max Planck Institiute of Ornithology in Seewiesen, Germany, talks about the research he and his team are doing on arctic breeding shorebirds in Barrow, Alaska.
 To get to Greenland, scientists fly with the 109th Air National Guard in a Hercules C-130 aircraft.
 It is definitely not your typical airline experience.
 At the National Ice Core Lab in Denver, Colorado, scientists study ice cores in a Class 100 clean room lab kept at minus 7 degrees F. The Jakobshavn Isbræ is among the fastest-moving glaciers in the world.
 The Jakobshavn is an outlet glacier, one of the few places where the giant Greenland ice sheet can shed ice in the form of gigantic icebergs.
 This timelapse video (100x real speed) from glaciologist Mark Fahnestock shows one of these massive calving events.
 Notice the dark blue ice that surfaces when the iceberg flips over in the ice-choked Ilulissat icefjord.
 Time interval on this timelapse is 10 seconds per frame.
-A tattoo lasts a lifetime, thanks to your white blood cells.
-Watch and listen as researcher Mike McGrath explains how these warrior cells protect you from disease—and keep body art intact.